Tomas-M/SystrayIconLauncher/README.md

 This is a tiny launcher which shows an icon in system tray (systray) and runs a command or application after user clicks the icon.
 Requires GTK2 libraries.
 To build, you'll need libgtk2.0-dev package installed.
+Systray Icon Launcher was created by Miguel Bastos for Slax <www.slax.org>

     Usage:
       systrayicon [OPTION...]